MicrosoftDocs/msix-docs/msix-src/desktop/vs-package-overview.md

-# Build an MSIX from source code using Visual Studio
+# Package your app as an MSIX using Visual Studio

-If you maintain your application by using Visual Studio, and your application doesn't have an installer or your installer doesn't perform too many complicated tasks, consider using Visual Studio instead.
+Visual studio makes it easy to generate MSIX packages and is the recommended approach for applications in development.
+Desktop apps (Winfors, WPF, Win32 etc.) can use the Application Packaging Project to generate an MSIX package.
+UWP appshave MSIX generation built into their default project type.

-Visual Studio makes it easy to create a package.
-You'll add a **Windows Application Package Project** to your solution, reference your desktop project, and then press F5 to debug your app.
-Here's a few other things you can do with it.
+Here are a few other things you can do from Visual Studio:

 :heavy_check_mark: Automatically generate visual assets.